 All PRST individual games played are flighted using A-B or A-B-C flights.
 Each flight is dynamically created based on the number of players entered and the mix of players based on their USGA index.
 Our system always attempts to create flights with an equal number of players in each flight.
 Because of this, if your index puts you on the borderline of A-B or B-C, you may find yourself assigned to different flight from week to week.
 Skins are also flighted unless the event format specifically says “giant skins”.

 Weekend PRST team games are not flighted.
 The only team games that are flighted are the Holiday Events and Travel Events.
 These events require advanced signup and 4-man teams are created using an A-B-C-D player formula based on index.

-All players must play the BLUE tees at Palatine Hills except as follows:
+The default is to use the BLUE tees at Palatine Hills except as follows: